-Relaxing stay at Mt.
-Laurel Cabin rentals in the Blue Ridge Mountains of Georgia
+Cabin in the Blue Ridge mountains

-Beautiful mountain views from the Brasstown Bald observation tower in Northern Georgia
+Beautiful mountain views at Brasstown Bald

 Day 1

-Appalachian Promise is a great 3 bedroom, 3.5 bath option with fantastic amenities (3 decks, a hot tub, pool table, and a secluded, wooded setting).
+Appalachian Promise is a 3 bedroom, 3.5 bath option with fantastic amenities (3 decks, a hot tub, pool table, and a secluded, wooded setting).
 After checking in, drive over to your cabin and relax for a bit after your long drive or flight.
 Take in the gorgeous views from the decks or enjoy a soak in the hot tub.
-After a bit of R&R, head over to Blue Ridge’s historic downtown (about a 20 minute drive) for an easy night of dining and shopping.
+After a bit of R&R, I recommend heading over to Blue Ridge’s historic downtown (about a 20 minute drive) for an easy night of dining and shopping.

 6:00pm – Take a walk around beautiful historic Main Street.
-As you enjoy a leisurely walk back in time, you will notice dozens of charming restaurants, pubs, and shops.
-Harvest on Main is a great choice for your first dinner.
-Here you will find a charming rustic setting and a cozy outdoor patio to relax and unwind.
+This is such a cute little town and I loved browsing through all the little local shops.
+There are lots of cozy local restaurants to choose amongst.
+We dined at Harvest on Main.
+The setting is charming and rustic, with a cozy outdoor patio to relax and unwind.
 The lodge style design is fitting for the area, complimenting your cabin vacation perfectly.
 Servers are friendly and professional, which is always a great start to any vacation.

 Day 2

-7:00am – Get up early and enjoy a cup of coffee on the lovely deck.
-Summertime temps are usually quite enjoyable during the early hours.
+7:00am – Get up early and enjoy a cup of coffee on the lovely deck of your cabin.
+Late summertime/early fall temps are usually quite enjoyable during the early AM hours.
 Plus, the deck is shaded.
-Get dressed for your hike.
-Do wear proper workout apparel and hiking shoes.
+I recommend an early morning hike.
+This region is loaded with wonderful hikes and waterfalls given the easy access to the Appalachian trail.

 Beautiful deck at Mt Laurel Cabin rentals in the North Georgia mountains